 - The ISP in particular includes a list of study obligations, scientific, research or other creative obligations and planned or recommended foreign stays or other research internships or pedagogical activities.

 - An approved ISP is binding.
-The request for change must be submitted for proper approval to the Subject Area Board (hereinafter referred to as “SAB”), otherwise the non-fulfilment of the prescribed obligations is classified as “without serious reasons failed to fulfil some parts of the individual study plan”.
+The request for change must be submitted for proper approval to the subject area board (SAB), otherwise the non-fulfilment of the prescribed obligations is classified as “without serious reasons failed to fulfil some parts of the individual study plan”.

 - The study in the doctoral study programme is monitored and evaluated by the SAB established as per Section 47 (6) of the Higher Education Act and according to Article 22 (13) and (14) of the Constitution.

-- A student who has been accepted to study in a English study program should write a dissertation in English.
+- A student who has been accepted to study in a English study programme should write a dissertation in English.
 The elaboration of the dissertation in other languages is not automatic.
-The student must submit a request for a dissertation elaborated in a foreign language, which will be assessed by the SAB.
+The student must submit a Request for dissertation in a foreign language, which will be assessed by the SAB.

 - If a student wants to have an advisor in addition to the supervisor, he / she must ask for one.
-See the request for the assignment of an advisor form.
+See the Request for advisor appointment form.
 The request must be duly substantiated, signed by the supervisor and the proposed advisor.
 It will then be referred to the SAB for discussion.
 Some SABs apply the same rules to advisors as to supervisors.